-In order to have good special teams, you truly need some special guys to be effective in all your unit.
-By special , I do not mean having the most talented football players out there.
-What I mean by special is you need guys who are willing to do the dirty work.
+To have good special teams, you truly need some special guys to be effective in all your unit.
+By unique, I do not mean having the most talented football players out there.
+What I mean by unique is you need guys who are willing to do the dirty work.
 They have to love what they do and do their job to the best of their ability.

 A punt team is one of the most important special teams, as it determines the other team’s offensive starting field position.
-A poor or blocked punt can result in a higher scoring chance for the opposing team.
-It’s important to have a clean long-snapper/punter exchange, deep kick by the punter and limit a return from the opponents return man.
+A poor or blocked punt can result in a higher-scoring chance for the opposing team.
+It’s essential to have a clean long-snapper/punter exchange, deep kick by the punter, and limit a return from the opponent’s return, man.

-If you get your players to buy into your special teams units, than you will be successful.
-The great thing about punt, is the fact that it takes a lot of different skill sets and forces them to work in unison.
-Players from offense, defense and specialists may all end up on the punt team.
+If you get your players to buy into your special team’s units, you will be successful.
+The great thing about punt is that it takes many different skill sets and forces them to work in unison.
+Players from the offense, defense, and specialists may end up on the punt team.

 - Snap to catch = less than 1 second

 - Catch to kick = less than 1.4 seconds

 - Total get-off time ( time of snap and kick) = less than 2.4 seconds

 - Hang time of kick = more than 4 seconds

 Create Field Position

 The main goal of the punt team is to create a great field position for their defense.
 Force the offense to drive down the field and earn their points.
 This often is very hard to do against a good defense.